Drumkq/sardumper/README.md

 sardumper.exe GameAssembly.dll
 ```

-The result will be output like this in the console: ``NameOfOffset:offset``.
+The result will be output like this in the console: ``NameOfOffset:offset``

 Example:
 ```json